The Prophet’s Da`wah Methodology (Part 3)

 The Prophet never compromised on core issues.

-This is the third part of a series of articles that deals with the methodology and approach adopted by Prophet Muhammad (peace and blessings be upon him) in inviting people to Islam.
+This is the third part of a series of articles that deals with the methodology and approach adopted Prophet Muhammad (peace and blessings be upon him) in inviting people to Islam.
 In this part, Dr. Badawi will continue talking about some specific elements and aspects of the Prophet’s methodology in discharging this sublime duty.
 Click here to read Part One and Part Two.

 3. Uncompromising Steadfastness in Core Issues

 From the outset of the Prophet’s public da`wah and an apparent position of weakness, he showed an amazing degree of steadfastness.
 The chiefs of Makkah went to his uncle Abu Talib for the second time and threatened him due to his failure to stop his nephew, Muhammad.
-Abu Talib appealed to the Prophet to save everyone by ceasing to offend the Makkans with his new teachings.
+Abu Talib appealed to the Prophet to save everyone ceasing to offend the Makkans with his new teachings.
 The Prophet’s answer was clear, firm, and unhesitant:

 “O uncle!
-By Allah, if they place the sun in my right hand and the moon in my left in return for giving up this matter [call to Islam] until Allah makes it prevail or I perish because of it, I will not give it up.”
+Allah, if they place the sun in my right hand and the moon in my left in return for giving up this matter [call to Islam] until Allah makes it prevail or I perish because of it, I will not give it up.”
 (Ibn Hisham, vol. 1, 265-266)

-Guided by the Qur’an, the Prophet (peace and blessings be upon him) never compromised on core issues, especially in matters of basic beliefs, even if this results in the rejection of his message.
+Guided the Qur’an, the Prophet (peace and blessings be upon him) never compromised on core issues, especially in matters of basic beliefs, even if this results in the rejection of his message.
 The idolatrous Makkans offered him a “compromise”: to worship their idols in return for their worship of Allah.
 Such a “compromise” was dead on arrival.
-No second thought was given as to whether this may be a step in da`wah in the hope that they may be persuaded in time to worship Allah alone.
-Good ends never justify unacceptable means.
+No second thought was given as to whether this may be a step in da`wah in the hope that they may be persuaded in time to worship Allah alone. ends never justify unacceptable means.
 Even in the Makkan period of persecution and great threats, the Prophet was instructed:

 Say, “O disbelievers.
 I do not worship what you worship.
 Nor are you worshippers of what I worship.
 Nor will I be a worshipper of what you worship.
 Nor will you be worshippers of what I worship.
 For you is your religion, and for me is my religion.”
 (Al-Kafirun 109:1-6)

-It has been argued by At-Tabari (vol. 10, 213-214), one of the foremost exegetes of the Qur’an, that there is a connection between the above chapter and verses 8 and 9 of the chapter called Al-Qalam, which warn the Prophet:
+It has been argued At-Tabari (vol. 10, 213-214), one of the foremost exegetes of the Qur’an, that there is a connection between the above chapter and verses 8 and 9 of the chapter called Al-Qalam, which warn the Prophet:

 Then do not obey the deniers.
 They wish that you would compromise with them, and then they would compromise with you (Al-Qalam 68:8-9)

 Examples of the Prophet’s steadfastness on core issues while showing flexibility in minor ones were apparent when a delegation from Thaqif offered to accept Islam, but demanded that they be exempt from Prayers, and to let one of their idols (Al-Lat) stand.
 The Prophet firmly refused.
-Yet he accepted their demand that they would not be required to break their idols by themselves.
+Yet he accepted their demand that they would not be required to break their idols themselves.
 (Ibn Hisham, vol. 2, 540)

 4. A Clear Universal and Comprehensive Vision